Shreya-1206/How-js-code-works-and-callstack/README.md

    In code phase js engines runs through code again and replace the undefined with there actual values (Example : a = 2) and then its exceutes .
 If we have function invocation again a new execution context is created and follows the same procedure of memory and code phase .

 ## Callstack
 This helps to keep the track of the order of  execution contexts .
 Deep function invocation context and even deletes each execution context after it returns the value.
-And there is nothing to execute
+And there is nothing to execute.

+And when the sqaure function is invoked a new context is created and pushed to the callstack.....